ArenKDesai/Aren-s-Notes/mit intro to deep learning II.md

 2. Extracting those features with high attention
 We can compute the search as such:
 3. Compute the attention mask.
 How similar is each "key" to the desired "query"?
-Next, we want to identify and attend
+Next, we want to identify and attend to the most important features in teh